CrimsonAS/gtkplatform/README.md

   would have been a more difficult task.
   The ["adwaita" QStyle plugin](https://github.com/MartinBriza/adwaita-qt) is also great in that it helps the contents of windows blend in very well.

+  Of course, none of this would be possible without the work of everyone in the greater Linux desktop community, too, particularly the gtk+ and Qt contributors.